 If you have decided to employ individual contractors for your project, ask for personal recommendations, and make sure that anyone you use is accredited.

-You probably won’t need planning permission for a new bathroom, but if it’s part of a loft conversion, check whether this needs an approved application or falls under the permitted-development regime.
-If you live in a terraced or semi-detached house, the Party Wall etc Act may apply.
+It's unlikely you'll need planning permission for a new bathroom, but if it’s part of a loft conversion, check whether this needs an approved application or falls under the permitted development regime.
+If you live in a terraced or semi-detached house, the Party Wall Act may apply.
 Look at planningportal.gov.uk and check with your local authority.

-Drainage and electrical works may be subject to building regulations.
+Drainage and electrical works may be subject to building regulations, which will involve a small fee.
 If you are using a room where there isn’t a bathroom now, approval will probably be needed.
 The floor may have to be strengthened if you are fitting a bathroom suite where there wasn’t one.
 A structural engineer or surveyor can create the documentation needed.
 A surveyor (see rics.org) can arrange agreements, or find details on planningportal.co.uk.

 If you’re putting a bathroom in a loft conversion and cannot carry out work under permitted development rights, budget £172 for a householder planning application in England.
 When making use of your permitted development rights, a certificate of lawful development costs £86 (England).
 See planningportal.co.uk for other fees.